putitsimply/christian-bible-explained/ot-law.md

   metadata:
     visible: true
 ---
-# The Law (Torah[^gl_torah])
+# The Law (Torah)

 These books start the Bible[^gl_bible]’s story.
 They include big origin stories, the Exodus from Egypt, and many instructions about how to live as a community.

-“Torah” is a Hebrew word that can mean “instruction” or “law”.
+“Torah”[^gl_torah] is a Hebrew word that can mean “instruction” or “law”.
 These books mix story and teaching, so they are not only rule-books.

 ## Books in this section